freedombox/FreedomBox/CONTRIBUTING.md

 ## Use of GPG
 * Sign all commits with GPG.
-This means avoiding GitHub's fancy merge and rebase buttons and doing it locally, where your private key is.
+This means avoiding GitLab's fancy merge and rebase buttons and doing it locally, where your private key is.
 * In case a contributor signed with GPG, rebasing will strip it away.
 To compensate, put your GPG signature on the rebased commits.
 Given that we have